 - Warm up/cool down

-- Avoid playing when very tired or
+- Avoid playing when very tired or in pain

-- Wear proper safety equipment for
+- Wear proper safety equipment for your sport correctly

-- Remember training and techniques
+- Remember training and techniques to prevent injury

 - Attend to injuries promptly

 When to Seek Medical Treatment

 - The injury causes severe pain, swelling, or numbness